 Packing light is important not only to escape from staggering checked-bag fees, but also so that you will have room in your bag for food.
 Backpackers tend to seek out eclectic food carts, fresh produce markets and local bakeries.

-Especially in European destinations, where many decent restaurants are expensive and authentic local food can be purchased at affordable prices, getting your food from a local grocer is a great idea.
+Especially in Europe, where many decent restaurants are expensive, getting your food from a local grocer is a great idea.
 Grab a fresh baguette and some cheese in Paris, bring them to the Tuileries Garden for an outdoor lunch, and you've got an authentic yet affordable Parisian meal with one of the best views in town.

 Change your itinerary a little.
 Or a lot.
 The affordability and spontaneity of backpacking allow for lengthy and flexible getaways.
 Imagine booking a roundtrip flight with no set return date -- you can explore your destination at your leisure and return when it feels right.
 While most of us don't have that sort of unlimited travel time, we can still embrace some spontaneity.
 Backpackers don't typically chart a detailed itinerary that includes a minute-by-minute overview of their daily activities, and they love changing plans at the last minute.
 But that doesn't mean that they're against careful planning.